 HRA benefits in action

 The design inherent to HRAs combats the many pain points business owners can have with group plans.
-Here are a few excellent examples.
+Here are a few excellent examples of HRA benefits.

 - Flexibility: Being on a group plan is like requiring everyone to wear the same size suit.
 Since everyone has their own needs and preferences when it comes to their health, doctors, and prescriptions, an ICHRA allows each employee to choose what’s best for them.